markvelous/Markobots-ERC721/README.md

-# Geerating an ERC721 Markobot Contract
+# Generating an ERC721 Markobot Contract

 There is an ERC721 contract generator to regenerate a new  Soldiity contract on Rinkeby Testnet

 in support of the [Bot Dapp project](https://github.com/markvelous/botdapp)

 There are 11 unique NFTs stored in Pinata IPFS in support of this project

 Set up a .env file with the following lines: